fetlife/help/03_pictures-videos-and-writings/10_edit-delete-writing.md

 3. Selecting "Edit" to make changes or "Delete"
 4. Submitting the form to save the changes

-_Note: You can also add or remove tags, change the privacy settings, close comments, or delete the Writing from the three dots menu._
+_Note: You can also add or remove tags, change the privacy settings, or delete the Writing from the three dots menu._